-- a.
-International students may be required to pay up to 10% of their first year's tuition upon their acceptance to ABC.
-This deposit will be applied to the student's tuition bill once they register for courses at ABC. - International student billing will occur on a semester-by-semester basis (for students in the College) or on a block-by-block basis (for students in PACE).
-See Policies 2 and 4 above.
+International students are required to pay up to 10% of their first year's tuition upon their acceptance to ABC.
+This deposit will be applied to the student's tuition bill once they register for courses at ABC.

+International student billing will occur on a semester-by-semester basis (for students in the College Program) or on a block-by-block basis (for students in PACE).